Bill Daniels: Early life

 Daniels was born in Greeley, Colorado and shortly thereafter moved to Hobbs, New Mexico.
-There he was enrolled at the New Mexico Military Institute (NMMI), a distinguished educational institution located in Roswell, New Mexico.
+There he was enrolled at the New Mexico Military Institute (NMMI) in Roswell, New Mexico.
 In 1941 he won the New Mexico State Golden Gloves Championships (later in 1969, he financed an amateur boxing team called the Denver Rocks, and supported the International Boxing League.)
-In 1941, he joined the Navy and became an accomplished fighter pilot both in World War II and the Korean War, retiring with the rank of full commander.
+In 1941, he joined the Navy and became an accomplished fighter pilot both in World War II and the Korean War, retiring with the rank of commander.
 Not long after the war, on his way home he happened upon a bar in Denver that was showing a boxing match from out-of-state, and he became interested in the technology that brought television over long distances.

 Founding an industry

 Daniels took a chance on this long-distance television market by setting up a microwave feed that delivered Denver programming to Casper, Wyoming in 1952.
 It was the first broadcast signal sent by microwave feed.
 His television feed had only one channel and polled his viewers every 90 days on what they preferred to watch.